getartistry/artistry/wp-content/plugins/miniorange-google-apps-login/readme.txt

 === Google Apps Login (OAuth/SAML) ===
-Contributors: miniOrange
+Contributors: cyberlord92
 Donate link: https://www.miniorange.com/
-Tags: google sso, gsuite single sign on, saml, oauth, sso Requires at least: 3.5
+Tags: google apps login,login with google,google saml,google login, google oauth Requires at least: 3.5
-Tested up to: 4.9
+Tested up to: 4.9.6
 Requires PHP: 5.3+
-Stable tag: 6.0.0
+Stable tag: 6.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-SSO with Google apps(Gsuite) as OAuth Provider or Google Apps(Gsuite) as SAML IDP.
+Most secure Google Apps Login Plugin for WordPress.
+Quick & Easy Configuration with Oauth/SAML which allows authentication through Gsuite (Formerly Known as Google Apps).

 == Description ==
-Google Apps Login (OAuth/SAML)-SSO plugin allows login into WordPress using Google Apps(Gsuite) as OAuth Provider and Google Apps(Gsuite) as IDP.
+Now Secure your website login by Google Apps Login which allows Single Sign On(SSO) to WordPress using Google credentials (Gsuite) for your users or employees.
+Google Apps Login use Google credentials to provide better experience compared to WordPress login options.
+For example - User can do One-Click Login to WordPress account with their Google Credentials so it’s not required of them to remember multiple sets of username & password.

+Google Apps Login is trusted enterprise plugin & used by many organizations for Single Sign On(SSO).
+Google Apps Login supports both OAuth & SAML to provide secure authentication.
+You can choose from either SAML or OAuth protocol to Single Sign On(SSO) into WordPress.
+Which protocol to choose depends on your requirements.
+You can contact us at info@miniorange.com for help with deciding the protocol you choose.

+Google Apps Login maps attribute like username, firstname, lastname & email to your WordPress user details.
+With the help of Google Apps Login, you can manage user attributes from Gsuite Profile data to your WordPress site & WordPress updates user details according to the Gsuite user profile data at the time of registration/login.
+Also, you can control user access through role mapping which helps you to assign specific roles to users in WordPress according to the user's group in Google Apps/Gsuite.

 = FREE VERSION FEATURES =
 *   Unlimited authentication with your Google Apps as IDP or OAuth Provider.
 *   Automatic user registration after login if the user is not already registered with your site.
-*   Use Widgets to easily integrate the login link with your Wordpress site.
+*   Use Widgets to easily integrate the login link with your WordPress site.
 *	Attribute Mapping- Basic Attribute Mapping feature to map wordpress user profile attributes like email and first name.
 Manage username & email with data provided
 *	Oauth Provider Support- It Supports only one Oauth Provider.
 (ENTERPRISE : Supports Multiple Oauth Provider)
 *	Redirect URL after Login- Automatically Redirect user after successful login.
 Note: Does not include custom redirect URL